unlock-protocol/docs/docs/core-protocol/deploying-locally.md

 ---
+title: Deploying Locally
-description: A deploying the whole Unlock protocol set of contracts locally
+description: A deploying the Unlock Protocol set of contracts locally.
 ---
 # Deploying Locally